Tejeshwarabm/Westwood/README.md

 ## Overview

 TCP Westwood and Westwood+ are TCP extensions proposed mainly for wireless networks [1].
-This project aims to evaluate the performance of TCP Westwood and Westwood+ in the presence of diferent Rate Adaptation Algorithms in ns-3 [2].
+This project aims to evaluate the performance of TCP Westwood and Westwood+ in the presence of different Rate Adaptation Algorithms in ns-3 [2].

+### Simulation

+Performance evaluation of TCPW and TCPW+ for multirate 802.11 has been provided in

+`scratch/wifi.cc`

+and should be executed as

+ `./waf --run "scratch/wifi --simulationTime=20 --tcpVariant=westwood --raaAlgo=aarf"`
+ `./waf --run "scratch/wifi --simulationTime=20 --tcpVariant=westwoodplus --raaAlgo=aarf"`

+The above excution steps are for AARF, similarly for all different ARF can be excuted in the same line.

 ## References